ritikhandelwal/LLM_Projects/README.md

 # Document-Based Question Answering Chatbot

 This project implements a Python-based chatbot that answers user questions using open-source Large Language Models (LLMs).
-The chatbot accesses information from a provided PDF document (NVIDIAAn.pdf) to answer questions accurately.
+The chatbot accesses information from a provided PDF document to answer questions accurately.

 ## Table of Contents